metacpan/metacpan-cpan-extracted/distros/J/JavaScript-QuickJS/README.md

     $js->eval('__return( a => a )');

-Here $js retains a reference to the `__return` callback.
-That callback refers to `$return`.
-Once we run `eval()`, Perl $return stores _another_ callback, which stores a reference to $js.
-Here we have a circular reference.
-The way to break it is simply:
+This sets $return to be a [JavaScript::QuickJS::Function](https://metacpan.org/pod/JavaScript%3A%3AQuickJS%3A%3AFunction) instance.
+That object holds a reference to $js. $js also stores `__return()`, which is a Perl code reference that closes around $return.
+Thus, we have a reference cycle: $return refers to $js, and $js refers to $return.
+Those two values will thus leak, and you’ll see a warning about it at Perl’s global destruction time.

+To break the reference cycle, just do:

     undef $return;

-… which is ugly, but it is what it is for now.

-Note also that the `__return` callback ends with `()`.
-Recall that, in Perl, a function’s last statement value is the function’s default return value.
-Without the `()`, then, our callback would return `$return`, which would create yet _another_ reference cycle.
+… once you’re done with that variable.

+You _might_ have thought you could instead do:

+    $js->set_globals( __return => undef )

+… but that doesn’t work because $js holds a reference to all Perl code references it **ever** receives.
+This is because QuickJS, unlike Perl, doesn’t expose object destructors (`DESTROY()` in Perl), so there’s no good way to release that reference to the code reference.

 # CHARACTER ENCODING NOTES

-Although QuickJS (like all JS engines) assumes its strings are text, you can oftentimes pass in byte strings and get a reasonable result.
+QuickJS (like all JS engines) assumes its strings are text.
+Since Perl can’t distinguish text from bytes, though, it’s possible to convert Perl byte strings to JavaScript strings.
+It often yields a reasonable result, but not always.

 One place where this falls over, though, is ES6 modules.
 QuickJS, when it loads an ES6 module, decodes that module’s string literals to characters.
-Thus, if you pass in byte strings from Perl, QuickJS will treat your Perl byte strings’ code points as character code points, and when you combine those code points with the ones from your ES6 module you may get mangled output.
+Thus, if you pass in byte strings from Perl, QuickJS will treat your Perl byte strings’ code points as character code points, and when you combine those code points with those from your ES6 module you may get mangled output.

 Another place that may create trouble is if your argument to `eval()`